JohnMarzulli/StratuxHud/readme.md

 Date       | Version | Major Changes
 ---------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 2020-03-?? | 1.7     | Now able to cycle through views using the HudConfig page.
 Support for Illyrian by Aithre.
 Split Aithre data collection into a micro-service.
 Improve warning on some elements when GPS lock is lost.
 Fix user configuration files not always being used or saved.
-Support new V3 radio and Stratux 1.6
+Support new V3 radio and Stratux 1.6.
+Support for Aithre in Stratux + HUD AIO configurations.
 2019-09-04 | 1.6     | Traffic manager moved to a stand-alone service in NodeJs/TypeScript.
 2019-06-30 | 1.5     | Support for the Aithre CO detector.
 New roll indicator.
 Various performance improvements.
 Visual warning if GPS is not plugged in.
 Use the OWNSHIP config from the receiver instead of local config.
 2019-03-31 | 1.4     | Add connection reset button.
 Fixes issues with the Diagnostic view running of of space.
 Initial port to Python 3.7